 Terrain Learning Features

 The first time experience will be enriched this season with terrain learning features.
 The features are very subtle, and designed to assist beginners in making turns on their initial runs.
-The berms and rollers are being added to the beginner terrain next to the Ballroom Carpet over the snow conveyer, as well as in the area of the Buttercup beginner chairllift.
+The berms and rollers are being added to the beginner terrain next to the Ballroom Carpet over the snow conveyor, as well as in the area of the Buttercup beginner chairlift.
 Meadows trial tested the terrain learning features at the end of last season, and the first timers raved about how easy they advanced to gliding down the slopes.
 Helping beginners reach a level where they can have fun more quickly is the goal of this program.

 Two New Pisten Bully Snowcats